M113 armored personnel carrier: Law enforcement

+Ukraine

+M113s were sent by the United States and several Western world countries to Ukraine during the Russo-Ukrainian War.
+They are currently being used by Ukrainian forces alongside other combat vehicles donated to Ukraine.

 U.S. Army replacement plans

 The U.S. Army stopped buying M113s in 2007, with 6,000 vehicles remaining in the inventory.

 The M113 will be replaced in U.S. Army service by the Armored Multi-Purpose Vehicle (AMPV) program.
-Some 2,897 vehicles in five mission roles are set to take its place at the brigade level and below within armored brigades.
-However, the AMPV program is not developing a vehicle to replace the M113 in supporting echelons above brigade level, which will have different requirements.
+2,897 AMPVs, configured for five mission roles, are set to replace M113s at the brigade level and below within armored brigade combat teams.
+However, the AMPV program is not developing a vehicle to replace the M113 in supporting echelons above brigade level; this vehicle will have different requirements.

-BAE Systems proposed a turretless variant of the Bradley Fighting Vehicle.
-In December 2014, the U.S. Army selected BAE proposal, the only proposal it received, to replace over 2800 M113s in service.
+BAE Systems proposed a turretless variant of the Bradley Fighting Vehicle as the AMPV.
+In December 2014, the U.S. Army selected BAE proposal, the only proposal it received, to replace over 2,800 M113s in service.

 As of 2013, five variants of the AMPV are planned: M1283 General Purpose (522 planned), M1284 Medical Evacuation Vehicle (790 planned), M1285 Medical Treatment Vehicle (216 planned) and M1286 Mission Command (993 planned).

 The AMPVs are to be produced at a rate of around 180 vehicles per year, enough to equip 1.3 armored brigades.
-With 12 brigades to modernize, the M113 is not planned be entirely replaced in armored brigades until the late 2020s.
+With 12 brigades to modernize, the M113 is not planned to be entirely replaced in armored brigades until the late 2020s.
 With studies on what vehicle to replace M113s with in rear-echelon units ongoing, the M113 is not likely to be phased out of U.S. Army service until after 2030, over 70 years after entering service.